CARTAvis/carta-backend/README.md

 cmake ..
 make -j8
 ```

 # Running the backend process

+The packages provide a `carta` script which wraps the `carta_backend` executable.
+Both are available on the path.
+In the source build, the `carta_backend` executable can be found in the `build` directory.

 Command-line arguments are in the format `--arg=value` or `--arg value`.
 By default, the backend will attempt to host frontend files from `../share/carta/frontend` (relative to the executable path).
 This can be changed with the `--frontend_folder` argument.
 Run `carta_backend --help` for a full list of options.